rlucente-se-jboss/bus-position-service/README.md

 This will add a tagged docker image to the local registry and also add an imagestream to the `openshift` project.
-To create an application, login as an unprivileged OpenShift user and run the command:
+To create an application, login as an unprivileged OpenShift user and run the commands:

     oc new-app bus-service
     oc expose dc/bus-service --port=8080